Clinician Workshop – Assessment and Treatment of Selective Mutism

 About the presenter:

 Dr Elizabeth Woodcock is a Clinical Psychologist working in private practice in St Leonards, Sydney with children and adults.
-She has worked as a clinician, supervisor, and trainer for over 15 years in the area of selective mutism.
+She has worked as a clinician, supervisor, and trainer for 20 years in the area of selective mutism.
 She is co-author of the book chapter ‘Treatment Programmes for Children with Selective Mutism’ in the book ‘Innovations and Advances in Cognitive Behavioural Therapy’ edited by D. Einstein (2007).
 Elizabeth completed her undergraduate and postgraduate training at the University of New South Wales and later worked with children with selective mutism and other severe psychiatric conditions at Redbank House (Westmead Hospital) – a tertiary service for children and families.
 She is founder and director of the Selective Mutism Clinic in Sydney, which provides regular training seminars for parents and schools, supervision for professionals, and treatment for children with selective mutism in Sydney as well as for children throughout Australia through their ‘Outreach program’.

 The seminar is recommended for: